Edited by: Keri Stooksbury

 One factor that affects your overall credit score is the length of your credit history.
 Adding an authorized user, especially one who is young, can help establish initial credit and start the clock ticking to build that history.

-All purchases made by the primary cardholder and authorized users count toward the minimum spending requirement (in the first 90 days after the primary cardholder’s initial card approval) for achieving the offered welcome bonus.
+All purchases made by the primary cardholder and any authorized users count toward the minimum spending requirement (in the first 90 days after the primary cardholder’s initial card approval) for achieving the offered welcome bonus.

 Every other purchase made by the authorized user, even outside of the bonus categories, earns 1x earnings for each dollar spent on the card.